It's Monday night at The Mongolian Embassy, and veteran PR man Alan Edwards is introducing his latest charges.

 The Hu are here.
 And they're here to stay.

 Below, The HU's throat singer and morin khuur player Gala (second from right, above) picks 10 songs that inspired him.
-The band's debut album, The Gereg, is released on September 13 and available to order now.
+The band's debut album, The Gereg, is available to order now.

 Rammstein - Keine Lust